Sarah Klanderman, Ph.D.

 B. Boerman-Cornell, D. Klanderman, J. Ho, and I have written a book about using graphic novels to teach science, technology, engineering, and mathematics.
 More resources are available on our website, gnclassroom.com.

-Our book is available for pre-order on Bloomsbury's website!
+Our book is available on Bloomsbury's website!

 Learn more and check out our article on The Conversation: 3 reasons we use graphic novels to teach math and physics.